aaron13g/aaron13g.github.io/aboutme.md

 - Policy and program evaluation
 - Reproducible analytics using R, Git, and RMarkdown

-This website serves as a public portfolio of my analytical work and ongoing projects. via ASU Online
+This website serves as a public portfolio of my analytical work and ongoing projects